maros/Zway-InfluxDbStats/README.md

 Database credentials

-## server
+## server, port

-Database server including the protocol (http:// or https://) but not the port.
+Database server including the protocol (http:// or https://) and the port.

 ## devices